MicrosoftDocs/azure-docs/articles/iot-suite/iot-suite-faq.md

 ### Can I create a preconfigured solution if I have Microsoft Azure for DreamSpark?

+Note: Microsoft Azure for DreamSpark is now known as Microsoft Imagine for students.

-Currently, you cannot create a preconfigured solution with a [Microsoft Azure for DreamSpark](https://www.dreamspark.com/Product/Product.aspx?productid=99) account.
+Currently, you cannot create a preconfigured solution with a [Microsoft Azure for DreamSpark](https://azure.microsoft.com/pricing/member-offers/imagine/) account.
 However, you can create a [free trial account for Azure](https://azure.microsoft.com/free/) in just a couple of minutes that enables you create a preconfigured solution.

 ### Can I create a preconfigured solution if I have Cloud Solution Provider (CSP) subscription?